 Contributed by Maine's Paper & Heritage Museum

-This calculator adding machine was used in the early 1900's in offices and mills to add columns of figures, calculate amounts by adding, subtracting, multiplying and dividing to reach the total requested.
+This calculator adding machine was used in the early 1900s in offices and mills in the Livermore Falls area to add columns of figures, calculate amounts by adding, subtracting, multiplying, and dividing to reach the total requested.

 This was the only calculator at the time that could be moved backwards to correct errors after the number had been registered and the total recorded.
 All other machines had to start the operation all over again.